 treatments.
 All of these are designed to decrease inflammation on the tendon

 that occurs when walking since this stretches the Achilles tendon.

 - The surgery is performed as an outpatient procedure

 - The procedure is minimally invasive through 2 small incisions

 - Following surgery, you will need to use crutches for two weeks

-Driving is permitted at one week if it is the left foot, and at about 1
+Driving is permitted for one week if it is on the left foot, and at about 1

 month if the right

 At the first office visit, you will be able to start walking in a removable

 - The boot is worn for 6 weeks, and then you can wear a shoe